arch-beryllium/build/README.md

 # Enable USB internet forwarding

-This will block WiFi until rebooting on the device.
+This will block Wi-Fi on the device until rebooting.
 Host side:

 ```bash